lilitps/rails-community-app/README.md

 #### Google Cloud Platform setup

-You have to create a new Google account for this app or use existent account.
+You have to create a new Google account for this app or use existing account.
 The first step is to [sign up for Google Cloud Platform](https://console.cloud.google.com).

-[Add a new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) to your Google Cloud Platform which a name of your choice, e.g. '**your-heroku-app**'.
+[Add a new project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) to your Google Cloud Platform entering a name of your choice, e.g. '**your-heroku-app**'.

 Then, [enable billing for your project](https://support.google.com/cloud/answer/6293499#enable-billing) and link this billing account to your new project.